IQSS/dataverse/doc/sphinx-guides/source/developers/s3-direct-upload-api.rst

     curl -X DELETE "$SERVER_URL/api/datasets/mpload?..."

 Adding the Uploaded file to the Dataset
 ---------------------------------------

 Once the file exists in the s3 bucket, a final API call is needed to add it to the Dataset.
 This call is the same call used to upload a file to Dataverse but, rather than sending the file bytes, additional metadata is added the "jsonData" parameter. jsonData normally includes information such as a file description, tags, provenance, whether the file is restricted, etc. For direct uploads, the jsonData object must also include values for:

-* "storageIdentifier" - as specified in prior calls
+* "storageIdentifier" - String, as specified in prior calls
-* "fileName"
+* "fileName" - String
-* "mimeType"
+* "mimeType" - String
-* "md5Hash"
-* "fileSize"
+* "fileSize" - number of bytes
+* fixity/checksum: either:
+** "md5Hash" - String with MD5 hash value, or
+** "checksum" - Json Object with "@type" field specifying the algorithm used and "@value" field with the value from that algorithm, both Strings

+The allowed checksum algorithms are defined by the edu.harvard.iq.dataverse.DataFile.CheckSumType class and currently include MD5, SHA-1, SHA-256, and SHA-512

 .. code-block:: bash